 School hours are from 8:15 A.M. until 3:30 P.M. each day.
 Students will report to class starting at 7:45 A.M.
-Any student arriving before 7:45 will report to the Auditorium and work quietly until dismissed.
 Students must be picked up by 3:50 P.M. unless they are participating in a supervised school activity.
-Please be aware that there will be no supervision before 7:30 A.M. or after 3:50 P.M.
+Please be aware that there will be no supervision before 7:45 A.M. or after 3:50 P.M.
+Students can only be dropped off at 7:45.
+Parents who arrive early must remain in their vehicle with their child.
+Students are allowed out of the car once the administration opens the doors at 7:45.
+There are no exceptions.
+The administration will issue consequences if this rule is not followed.